ScottLouvau/PacControl/docs/README.md

 ## Circuit Assembly
 Solder together the circuit as shown in the circuit diagram.
 Carefully check that the relay and transistor are connected in the right order.

-* On the transistor, the relay connects to the 'collector', the resistor to the 'base', and ground to the 'emitter'.
+* On the <a href="images/PN2222.PNG">transistor</a>, the relay connects to the 'collector', the resistor to the 'base', and ground to the 'emitter'.
 If you hold the transistor with the round side on the left, the pins going from top to bottom are collector, base, emitter.
-* On the relay, pin 3 must connect to 5v on the Raspberry Pi and pin 5 to the transistor collector.
+* On the <a href="images/5310C.PNG">relay</a>, pin 3 must connect to 5v on the Raspberry Pi and pin 5 to the transistor collector.
 Pins 1 and 7 (the outer two) connect to the 2.1mm mount jack (in any order).
 The relay pins are numbered 1, 3, 5, and 7, with the 'notch' on the chip next to pin 1.
 * Drill a hole into the project box to mount the 2.1mm jack.
 Try not to heat the jack too much when soldering it.
 * Drill a hole for the breadboard jumper wires and connect to the Raspberry Pi - red to 5V (pin 4), black to ground (pin 6), grey to GPIO24 (pin 18).
 These are the second, third, and eighth pins on the edge of the Pi from the left side, if the Raspberry icon is upright.
 * Test the complete circuit by connecting the 5v pin to one of the 2.1mm jack contacts and the LED and resistor between the other contact and ground.
 It should turn on three times as when connected to the Pi directly.